ipython/ipython/docs/source/interactive/autoawait.rst

 A couple of magics (``%%timeit``, ``%timeit``, ``%%time``, ``%%prun``) have not yet been updated to work with asynchronous code and will raise syntax errors when trying to use top-level ``await``.
 We welcome any contribution to help fix those, and extra cases we haven't caught yet.
-We hope for better support in Cor Python for top-level Async code.
+We hope for better support in Core Python for top-level Async code.

 Internals
 ---------

-As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workaround and heuristic to allow this to happen.
+As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workarounds and heuristics to allow this to happen.
 It is interesting to understand how this works in order to comprehend potential bugs, or provide a custom runner.